tnichols217/notes/ARTS 302/Readings/Ching/1 - Primary Elements.md

 - Lines can also outline a space or volume
 - Lines can be imagined across symmetry
 - Walkways also join and link 3D spaces
+- Lines signify edges or a grid on a plan
+- Texture depends on weight and

 ### Plane